-- Confirmation by German marriage registrar (Standesamt) that application for registration of marriage has been completed (Bestätigung der Anmeldung der Eheschließung) and wedding date has been set (Terminsbestätigung).
+- Confirmation by German marriage registrar (Standesamt) that application for registration of marriage has been completed (Bestätigung der Anmeldung der Eheschließung) and wedding date has been set (Terminbestätigung).

-- Original or certified copy of passport of spouse/ partner (biodata page only)
+- Original or certified copy of passport of future spouse/ partner (biodata page only)

 - Evidence of basic German language proficiency - Certificates issued by any institution testing in accordance with the standards of the Association of Language Testers in Europe (ALTE) are accepted.
-In the UK this requirement is currently only met by the Goethe Institute (certificate 'Deutsch 1').
+The test may not be older than one year.
 There are a number of exemptions from the language proficiency requirement

 - Visa fees apply